Frequently Asked Questions about the

 Where can I get bathymetry data and bathymetric maps?

 A bathymetric map depicts the topography of the ocean floor.
-Bathymetric maps - as well as the digital bathymetry data from which they are produced - are distributed by the NOAA National Geophysical Data Center's Marine Geology and Geophysics Division.
+Bathymetric maps - as well as the digital bathymetry data from which they are produced - are distributed by NCEI's Center for Coasts, Oceans, and Geophysics.

-NODC makes every effort to place most datasets online where they can be obtained for free.
-However, NODC must recover the costs for producing CD-ROM & DVD products and some publications.
+NCEI makes every effort to place most datasets online where they can be obtained for free.
+However, we must recover the costs for producing CD-ROM & DVD products and some publications.
 Also, having a customer service representative do a customized retrieval for you will also have some fee involved.
-See the NODC Ordering and Payment Procedures.
+See our Ordering and Payment Procedures.
 CD-ROMs & DVDs and Publications can also be ordered from the Online Store at a discount.

 What are tides?
 Where can I get tide predictions and other tide-related measurements?

 Tides are rhythmic variations in vertical water level and in horizontal water motions (tidal currents) caused by the gravitational pull of the moon and sun acting on the mass of water in the ocean basins.
-To obtain tide predictions and other information about tides, contact the NOAA/National Ocean Service Ocean and Lake Levels Division.
+To obtain tide predictions and other information about tides, contact the NOAA National Ocean Service Center for Operational Oceanographic Products and Services.

 How do I prepare for a career in oceanography?
 I think I would like to work with marine mammals.
 Are there special requirements for this type of work?
 Also, how do I get a job with NOAA?